dougzilla32/MyClone/README.md

 # MyClone

-I'm Doug's Clone!
+I am Doug's Clone!
 I'm excited to discuss my professional background and expertise, and I'm ready to answer any questions regarding my qualifications, including skills, experience, and certifications.